awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string array
 Valid values: "no\-new\-privileges" \| "apparmor:PROFILE" \| "label:*value*" \| "credentialspec:*CredentialSpecFilePath*"
 Required: no
-A list of strings to provide custom labels for SELinux and AppArmor multi\-level security systems\.
+A list of strings to provide custom configuration for multiple security systems\.
 For more information about valid values, see [Docker Run Security Configuration](https://docs.docker.com/engine/reference/run/#security-configuration)\.
-This field isn't valid for Linux containers in tasks using the Fargate launch type\.
+This field isn't valid for containers in tasks using the Fargate launch type\.
+For Linux tasks on EC2, this parameter can be used to reference custom labels for SELinux and AppArmor multi\-level security systems\.
-With Windows containers, this parameter can be used to reference a credential spec file when configuring a container for Active Directory authentication\.
-For more information, see [Using gMSAs for Windows Containers](windows-gmsa.md)\.
+For any tasks on EC2, this parameter can be used to reference a credential spec file that configures a container for Active Directory authentication\.
+For more information, see [Using gMSAs for Windows Containers](windows-gmsa.md) and [Using gMSAs for Linux Containers](linux-gmsa.md)\.
 This parameter maps to `SecurityOpt` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--security-opt` option to [https://docs.docker.com/engine/reference/run/#security-configuration](https://docs.docker.com/engine/reference/run/#security-configuration)\.

 ```